 We recognise the detrimental effect modern slavery has on global society and we have adopted a zero-tolerance approach.
 We are committed to acting ethically and with integrity in all our business dealings and relationships to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.

 The Cottsway Group is proud of the steps we have taken to combat slavery and human trafficking and we are committed to improving our practices in this area.

-This Modern Slavery Statement outlines the steps we have taken to eliminate this, as well as our approach during the 2020/ 2021 financial year, as well as the steps we will take in the future as far possible.
+This Modern Slavery Statement outlines the steps we have taken to eliminate this, as well as our approach during the 2022/ 2023 financial year, and the steps we will take in the future as far possible.
 It is made pursuant to section 54(1) of the Modern Slavery Act 2015.

 The ultimate parent of Cottsway Group is Cottsway Housing Association.
-Cottsway’s subsidiary companies are Cottsway2 Housing Association, Cottsway Treasury Plc (dormant) and West Oxfordshire Housing (dormant).
+Cottsway’s subsidiary companies are Cottsway2, Cottsway Treasury Plc (dormant) and West Oxfordshire Housing (dormant).

-More information about who we are, our vision and values, as well as our Board and Management Team see: About us.
+For more information about who we are, our vision and values, as well as our Board and Management Team, see: About us.

 As a registered provider we do not operate extensive, worldwide supply chains.
 Due to this, we are able to build close relationships with suppliers who share our values and our commitment with regards to tackling slavery and human trafficking.